 This website was created in 2006 by Paul Gibbs, to bring together the knowledge and enthusiasm of Nipper owners.

-His varied career has included single-pilot and multi-crew roles such as aerial work, coastal patrols, cargo and airline flying both in the UK and China.
+To date his varied career has included single-pilot and multi-crew roles such as aerial work, coastal patrols, cargo and airline flying both in the UK and China.

-He saw his first Nipper at the PFA Rally Cranfield in 1992, the aircraft was G-CORD.
+Paul saw his first Nipper at the PFA Rally Cranfield in 1992, the aircraft was G-CORD.
 Fascinated by its small size and simple construction, and excited by that fact it was aerobatic, he set about aiming to buy one.
 The 1994 ‘Pilot’ magazine flight test of the same aircraft, by the late Peter Underhill, further motivated him to achieve this!

 From 2004 to 2007 G-AVXC was grounded for a full rebuild, and emerged as G-NIPR.
 Many modifications were incorporated, including Leburg electronic ignition and tip tanks.
 The Nipper is now even more practical, and can be used for touring with limited baggage, or local aerobatics sorties.
-All this for around £25 per hour!
+All this for around £30 per hour!

 To date Paul has flown four examples of the Nipper: G-NIPR, G-AVXD, G-AWJE ‘Bumble bee’ and the one that started it all….
 G-CORD!

-Long live the Tipsy Nipper, funny name and funny plane but what a great design.
+Long live the Tipsy Nipper, funny name and funny plane but what a great design!